stephensmitchell-forks/occt/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsection occt_draw_hist History commands

-Draw module for @ref occt_modalg_hist "History Information support" includes to commands to save history into a drawable object and the actual history commands:
+Draw module for @ref occt_modalg_hist "History Information support" includes the command to save history into a drawable object and the actual history commands:

 * *savehistory*;
 * *isdeleted*;